 - Put some vinegar in your fabric softener dispenser in your washing machine to soften clothes.

 - Instead of blue Windex, mix equal amounts of water and vinegar in a spray bottle.
 Spray windows or mirrors and wipe them off with newspaper.

 Getting rid of plastics is a HUGE must for cleaning out your body.
 They have hidden toxins in them that have been scientifically proven to have a negative effect on our health.
 Try to avoid plastic water bottles and reuse your own glass or stainless steel ones.
 Store your foods in glass rather than plastic, especially if you will be reheating them in the microwave.
 This encourages the toxins to leach into your food.
 Don’t use plastic wrap in the microwave either, instead use a paper towel or glass cover.
-Also, check your labels on anything you buy that is plastic to make sure it is BPA free.
+Also, check the labels on anything you buy that is plastic to make sure it is BPA-free.

 Become that Detective that you need to be for yourself.
 Read the labels of your foods, your skincare, and your cleaning products.
 Know what you are putting into and onto your body.
 You may also need to try to remove some of the foods from your diet that are most commonly associated with food sensitivities, or that you suspect your body doesn’t tolerate well.
 These could include sugar, gluten, dairy, processed foods, eggs, soy, and even certain meats and oils.
 Depending on symptoms, the elimination period can last from 3 weeks to 6 weeks before reintroducing the foods one at a time to identify which ones you are sensitive to.

-When I increased my whole clean foods, I moved out the sugar and processed foods, I drank more water, I cleaned up my skincare and house cleaning products, I tried to buy more organic foods, non-GMO foods, I eliminated dairy and most gluten and it was then that my body started to feel lighter, less stressed, it worked better and my skin started to glow.
-It was this combination of actions that were necessary for me.
+When I increased my whole clean foods, I moved out the sugar and processed foods, I drank more water, I cleaned up my skincare and house cleaning products, I tried to buy more organic foods, and non-GMO foods, I eliminated dairy and most gluten and it was then that my body started to feel lighter, less stressed, it worked better and my skin started to glow.
+It was this combination of actions that was necessary for me.